 Historical Significance

-The Matterhorn tragedy marked the effective end of the Golden Age of Alpinism.
-It changed mountaineering practices permanently, emphasizing:
+For many historians, the tragedy also marked the symbolic end of the Golden Age of Alpinism.

 Rob Hall remained high on the mountain assisting Hansen.
 Hansen was severely exhausted and struggling to descend.
 Scott Fischer also slowed dramatically during descent and eventually stopped moving.